kasturishete/WeatherMap/README.md

-src/cucumberRunner/WeatherMap.Runner - THis class is setup to run test. src/weatherMap_Modules/WeatherMap_Action.java - This class is designed to for common action methods src/weatherMap_StepDefinition/WeatherMap_StepDefinition.java - This class is designed to write step definitions src/weatherMap_Page/weatheMap_Page - This class is designed for welements
+src/cucumberRunner/WeatherMap.Runner - THis class is setup to run test. src/weatherMap_Modules/WeatherMap_Action.java - This class is designed to for common action methods src/weatherMap_StepDefinition/WeatherMap_StepDefinition.java - This class is designed to write step definitions src/weatherMap_Page/weatheMap_Page - This class is designed for web elements

 Cucumber Reports will be generated in Target Folder/cucumbet-html-report

 How to Run test:

 Go to CucumberRunner - Run as Junit
-Cucumber test will run and results will be generated in above mentioned folder
+Cucumber test will run and results will be generated Target folder.